-- · Release parking brakes. - Check the area and drive tractor forward until it clears.
+- Release parking brakes. - Check the area and drive tractor forward until it clears.

 - 1. What might happen if the trailer is too high when you try to couple? - 2.
-After coupling, how much space should be between the upper and lower fifth wheel? - You should look into the back of the fifth wheel to see if it is locked onto the kingpin.
+After coupling, how much space should be between the upper and lower fifth wheel? - 3.
+You should look into the back of the fifth wheel to see if it is locked onto the kingpin.
 True or False. - 4.
 To drive you need to raise the landing gear only until it just lifts off the pavement.
-True or False?
+True or False? - 5.
+What is a converter dolly?